-Types of Pituitary Tumors: An Introduction
+Types of Pituitary Tumors

-pituitary tumor is first grouped based on whether it is cancerous or not.
+There are several types of pituitary tumors.
+A pituitary tumor is first grouped based on whether it is cancerous or not.
 Most pituitary tumors are not cancerous.
 These pituitary tumors are called adenomas.
-A
+A pituitary adenoma is classified based on its size:

 - Microadenomas are smaller than 10 millimeters.